 How to Create a Balanced College List for US College Admissions

-If you are an International student, the college shortlist becomes a big challenge and task as you not only have at least 100+ or so colleges to choose from in the U.S., you also have the option of applying to Canada, Europe, Hong Kong, Singapore and Australia.
-All these countries have an amazing number of good colleges and it is up to the student and family on where to apply.
+If you are an international student, the college shortlist becomes a big challenge and task as you not only have at least 100+ or so colleges to choose from in the U.S., but you also have the option of applying to Canada, Europe, and Hong Kong, Singapore and Australia.
+All these countries have an amazing number of good colleges and it is up to the student and family where to apply.

-If you are an International student applying to the U.S. colleges, here is how you should go about selecting your colleges.
-Here is a simple way to approach it.
+If you are an international student applying to U.S. colleges, here is how you should go about selecting your colleges.
+Here is a simple way to approach the college list development process.

 Please note this is a very simple and directional approach as many other factors will go into your college shortlist decision and focused on the top 100-125 colleges in the US across public universities, private liberal arts colleges and national universities.

-GPA and Test Score match (Basic Criteria): Look at your GPA and tests scores and find out the colleges where you are in the top 75% of the range of previous admits.
+GPA and Test Score match (Basic Criteria): Look at your GPA and test scores and find out the colleges where you are in the top 75% of the range of previous admits.

-Segment the list: First start to build a tentative list of 18-20 colleges and bring it down to a list of 10-12 college based on other factors.
-Among your final list of 10-12 colleges, you should have 4 colleges as “Dream school (Chances of admission is less than 5%), 4 college in Target (chances of admission is 20-40%) and maybe 2-3 in safety (chances of admission is 40-75%).
-Have at least 75% of the colleges on your list as aspirational and high targets….it is better to be aggressive than play defence.
+Segment the list: First start to build a tentative list of 18-20 colleges and bring it down to a list of 10-12 colleges based on other factors.
+Among your final list of 10-12 colleges, you should have 4 colleges as “Dream school (Chances of admission is less than 5%), 4 colleges in Target (chances of admission is 20-40%), and maybe 2-3 in safety (chances of admission is 40-75%).
+Have at least 75% of the colleges on your list as aspirational and high targets….it is better to be aggressive than play defense.